kudan-eu/KdImageTrack/README.md

 The Kudan C++ library for the detection and tracking of markers

 KdImageTrack is released under GPL V3 see KdImageTrack-gpl.txt for details.
 KdImageTrack dependencies and their licenses are listed under KdImageTrack-dependencies.txt.
+For a closed-source version of KdImageTrack for commercial purposes, please contact to hello@kudan.eu.

 ## Getting Started